What Organisational Structure Is

 Hierarchy

-The levels of management in a firm from the highest to the lowest ranks.
+Hierarchy is the levels of management in an organisation, from the highest to the lowest ranks.

 A school has hierarchy.
 Decisions of different scales are made at different levels.
 The principal decides the school’s strategic direction.
 The deputy heads run the operational management.
 The coordinators run sections or grades.
 The teachers run their classrooms.